 Canine Multifocal Retinopathy 2 (CMR2)

-Acronyms: CMR2
+Acronym: CMR2

 Gene: BEST1

-Mode of inheritance: Autosomal recessive
+Inheritance: Autosomal recessive

 Canine multifocal retinopathy 2 is an inherited disease in dogs affecting the retina.
 The disease belongs to a group of inherited retinal disorders primarily caused by mutations scattered throughout the entire BEST1, a gene necessary for retinal pigment epithelium (RPE) function.
 Salient fundus changes are usually present in animals affected with CMR before 4 months of age and are characterized by multifocal areas of retinal which in older dogs progress to multifocal areas of outer retinal atrophy.
-These multifocal areas of retinal are typically found in both eyes and can appear gray, tan, orange or pink and vary in number, size and location.
-It seems to be selflimited in most cases, although vision loss has also been described.
+These multifocal areas of the retinal are typically found in both eyes and can appear gray, tan, orange, or pink and vary in number, size, and location.
+It seems to be self-limited in most cases, although vision loss has also been described.
 So far, a specific treatment is not known.

 References: